Carolyn Bertozzi: Career and research

 After graduating from Berkeley with a Ph.D., Bertozzi was a postdoctoral fellow at University of California, San Francisco (UCSF) with Steven Rosen, where she studied the activity of endothelial oligosaccharides in promoting cell adhesion at inflammation sites.
 While working with Rosen at UCSF, Bertozzi was able to modify the protein and sugar molecules in the walls of living cells so that the cells accept foreign materials such as implants.

 In 1996, Bertozzi became a faculty member in the UC Berkeley College of Chemistry and a faculty scientist at Lawrence Berkeley National Laboratory, where she served as the director of the Molecular Foundry.
 She has been an investigator with HHMI since 2000.
 In 1999, while working with HHMI and at Berkeley, she founded the field of bioorthogonal chemistry and coined the term in 2003.
 This new field and technique allows researchers to chemically modify molecules in living organisms and not interrupt the processes of the cell.
 In 2015, Bertozzi moved to Stanford University to join the ChEM-H Institute.

 Bertozzi studies the glycobiology of underlying diseases such as cancer, inflammatory disorders such as arthritis, and infectious diseases such as tuberculosis.
 In particular, Bertozzi has advanced the understanding of cell surface oligosaccharides involved in cell recognition and inter-cellular communication.
 Bertozzi has applied the techniques of bioorthogonal chemistry to study glycocalyx, the sugars that surround the cell membrane.
 Her discoveries have advanced the field of biotherapeutics.
 Her lab has also developed tools for research.
 One such development is creating chemical tools for studying glycans in living systems.
-Her lab's development of nanotechnologies, which probe biological systems, led to the development of a fast point-of-care tuberculosis test in 2018.
+In 2018, her lab reported a solvatochromic trehalose probe for the rapid detection of Mycobacterium tuberculosis in sputum.
 In 2017, due to her lab's discovery of linking the sugars on the surface of cancer cells and their ability to avoid the immune system defenses, she was invited to speak at Stanford's TED talk, giving a talk entitled "What the sugar coating on your cells is trying to tell you".